transferwise/currency-flags/README.md

 The `currency-flag` selector has a default `display` of `inline-block`, size of `24x16` and a `background-size` of `cover`.
 `currency-flag-sm`, `currency-flag-lg` and `currency-flag-xl` modifiers are available.

+### Rectangular flag source images

+While the main CSS file no longer references them, the source images for the rectangular flags are available in `src/flags`.

 ## Contributing

 1. Clone repo